Chapter 12: oving Forward

 Perhaps Mister Bekh knows how to reach them.

-Jonathan strode down the well-trodden path, weaving through the colorful river of chittering travelers and wailing beasts pulling heavy carts.
-Most were heading to the capitol city of Hampi.
-He'd come from that direction, but had skirted around it, remaining in the farmlands to avoid its crime.
+Jonathan strode down the well-trodden path.
+He wove through the colorful river of travelers, chattering in Tarin.
+Their wailing beasts pulled heavy carts.
+Most were heading to the capital city of Hampi.
+He’d come from that direction but had skirted around the city, remaining in the farmlands to avoid its crime.
+He only understood a few words of Tarin.

-The smell of pungent spices wafted over him from passing travelers.
-It made him crave ‘ladahl’, the bean dish he’d tried last time he came to Tarinland.
+The smell of pungent spices wafted over him from passersby.
+It made him crave ladahl, the bean dish he’d tried last time he came to Tarinland.

-He’d been welcomed in poor villages, but the opportunities to spread the Writings were few.
-In the last town, he had shared many passages that burned within him, amongst them:
+Poor villages welcomed him, but opportunities to spread the Writings were few because he was still learning their language.
+In the last town he had shared many passages that burned within him.

-He had been spreading the Writings for a moon, staying in homes when invited and under the stars when not.
+He spread the Writings for a moon, staying in homes when invited and under the stars when not.

-The people of Tarinland were not as free as those of Esthlanis as they had a strict caste system.
-Everywhere he looked, he saw peasants bowing to their betters.
-But when he arrived at the Delami Inn, the colorful merchants, revered only moments before, now lowered their heads to a magistrate who was coming out of the wide doorway.
+The people of Tarinland were not as free as those of Esthlanis, as they had a strict caste system.
+Everywhere, peasants bowed to their betters.
+When he arrived at the Delami Inn, the colorful merchants, revered only moments before, now lowered their heads to a magistrate who came out of the wide doorway.

-Jon entered the dining hall of the modest inn, greeted by the proprietor’s wife.
-She was draped in bright saffron-colored silk that wound loosely about her.
-After handing her a gold damar, she handed him a glazed ceramic bowl and pointed to the table of deep tureens and colorful dishes.
+Jonathan entered the dining hall of the modest inn.
+A woman draped in bright saffron-colored silk wound loosely about her, greeted him—the proprietor’s wife perhaps.
+After he handed her a gold damar, she gave him a glazed ceramic bowl and pointed to the table of deep tureens and colorful dishes.

-The hall was crowded and smelled of roasted spicy meats and sour ales.
-Every table had a dozen patrons already.
-He smiled at the laughing and hooting men to his right, and the old man that announced his daughter’s engagement on the left.
+The crowded hall smelled of sour ales and roasted spicy meats.
+Several tables had a dozen patrons already.
+He smiled at the laughing and hooting men to his right and the old man that announced his daughter’s engagement on the left.

 Jonathan chose a savory stew, found a seat, and struck up a conversation.

-Ital Zariwala was a Tarin silver merchant who traveled throughout his homeland, Esthlanis and even the wildlands south of the Shining Mountains.
+Ital Zariwala, a Tarin merchant, traveled through Esthlanis and the wildlands south of the mountains selling silver wares.
 His wiry frame and limbs moved with every word like a marionette as he explained all he knew of this region.

-Ital drew a circle in the air with his fork.
-“It would be too difficult for a Priest to accept J’shua.
-They are raised to teach the unknowable things to us.
+“It would be too difficult for a Priest to accept J’shua.”
+Ital drew swirls in the air with his fork.
+“Trained from infancy to teach the unknowable things to us.
 The man’s family would murder him.”
 Ital’s dark, bushy eyebrows rose.
 “Reaching the warrior and ruling castes might be possible.
-But still, there would be great pressure on the family to kill them.
+Even so, there would be great pressure on the family to kill them.
 The elite castes do not trust foreigners.”
 He shook his head and took another forkful of pigeon.

 “My caste is that of skilled traders and merchants.
 We’re the most open.
-We deal with foreigners and their strange ideas.
-We must, to expand our routes and bring in goods from afar.
-This makes us question.
+To expand our routes and bring in goods from afar, we must deal with foreigners and their strange ideas.
+This makes us curious.”

-“Of course,” Jonathan replied.
-“Once, long ago, Daniel was captured by his enemies.
-A godly man, he did not despair, but prayed.
-Even as he was lowered into a pit, he prayed.
+“Ah, yes,” Jonathan said.
+“Once, long ago, Daniel became entrapped by his enemies.
+A godly man, he did not despair but prayed.
+Even as they lowered him into a pit, Daniel prayed.
 The—”

 “This story will not sell well.”

 “A little patience.
-The pit was occupied by starving lions whose shoulders were taller than the man’s hips.”
+The pit was occupied by starving lions whose shoulders were taller than the man’s hips.
+They snarled and drooled, not fed for many days.”

 “Better.”